 Most locals have some English, many are good at it.
-At the resorts and in the local restaurants, the staff are able to help and guide you through the various options available.
+At the resorts and local restaurants, the staff can help and guide you through the various options available.
 The Japanese people are friendly and polite and will go out of their way to help you.
 It is worth learning some simple Japanese words and phrases as it is a polite way to get to know people, and the locals like it when you try.

 Ask the lodge staff to call you a taxi – there is a flat rate charge of about 800yen for anywhere within the Hakuba town area.
 Any restaurant will do the same.
 In a group, it’s a cheap and easy way to get around, even though there are many great restaurants and Onsens within walking distance from Black Pine Lodge.

 You can send your bags back to the airport if you like, rather than having to carry them with you.
 You need to send them at least 2 days before your flight.
 For info ask at the front desk.
 You can also do this when you arrive, look for the Black Cat symbol at the airport, just remember they won’t arrive till later the next day.

 Hiring ski gear

 We recommend either Rythym in Wadano or Central Snowsports which are located in nearby Echoland or Rythm in Wadano.
 They maintain a great selection of new skis and snowboards.
 Want to try some fat skis?
 Then head to either location for a great selection.
-If you are visiting in the busy periods it is worthwhile pre-booking gear (check their websites for great deals).
-Be warned there are only limited amounts of large (size 12 +) boots available so you may like to think about bring your own boots.
+If you are visiting during busy periods it is worthwhile pre-booking gear (check their websites for great deals).
+Be warned there are only limited amounts of large (size 12 +) boots available so you may like to think about bringing your own boots.

 Driving in Japan